san-lee-ai/jedai/README.md

-# jedai is the best
+# jedai is my best